What is a CDN?

--Hardware and application optimisation, such as efficient load balancing and the latest of solid-state hard drives, can help data reach the user quicker.
+-Hardware and application optimization, such as efficient load balancing and the latest of solid-state hard drives, can help data reach the user quicker.

--CDNs can reduce data transfer by minimising file sizes by techniques such as minification and file compression.
-Smaller file sizes mean much fewer data to transfer and faster page loads.
+-CDNs can reduce data transfer by minimizing file sizes with techniques such as minification and file compression.
+Smaller file sizes mean much less data to transfer and faster page loads.

--By optimising connection reuse and allowing TLS false start, CDNs also accelerate sites that use TLS/SSL certs.
+-By optimizing connection reuse and allowing TLS false start, CDNs also accelerate sites that use TLS/SSL certs.